Graham913/G-Hog-mapper-notebook/README.md

 Our mentors came and we got feedback from several other UVA students as well.
 One student proposed the idea of Bluetooth, which we took into consideration, but we still did not believe it would be sufficient for our task at hand.
 We finalized our idea to fully wire the robot.
 We also got started on wiring and coding the LCD screen and were directed to focus on that before the camera.

+### 50-foot wire bundle cable
-### We ordered 50 feet of wire in a cable that splits off into 8 different wires in order to allow us to use the robot at large distances.
+We ordered 50 feet of wire in a cable that splits off into 8 different wires in order to allow us to use the robot at large distances.
+We hope to split up these wires for the joystick and whatever other needs we may have in the future.
+In the event we connect something else to this long strand of wire, we can combine power/ground for each part into one wire apiece.

 <img src="images/50ftwire.png" width="400">

-We got the LCD screen to turn on with basic code and continued to print treads and wheels for the robot.

-We have created the tank treads in onshape, as well as focused on wiring/coding the camera.

-Decided to scrap LoRa and just fully wire the robot.
-Wires shown on the diagram are an accurate estimation of how many we will truly need.
-However, we are not 100% sure of how many the LCD screen will require.

 # March